![]() ![]() |

 20.1.3 He/She shall be ex-officio member of all standing committees, including the executive committee, if any, and shall have the general powers and duties as may be prescribed by the Board of Directors, By-Laws and the Standing Rules of the association.

-20.1.4 The President of the association shall be subject to such supervisory powers, if any, as may be given by the Board of Directors to the Chairman of the Board, if there be such and officer.
+20.1.4 The President of the association shall be subject to such supervisory powers, if any, as may be given by the Board of Directors to the Chairman of the Board, if there be such an officer.

 20.2 Vice President(s)